- Learn to recognize your Toddler’s hunger and fullness feeding cues.

 and accommodate him best as possible, but don’t let him make the rules.
 At this stage, parents and caregivers should establish a regular routine of meals and snacks, observing your child's hunger and fullness cues at each occasion.

 - Resorts to crying, fussiness, banging toys and temper tantrums if hunger takes over.

-- Sounds, words and hand gestures are ways to get your attention and say “I’m hungry.
+- Your Toddler's sounds, words and hand gestures are ways to get your attention and say, “I’m hungry."